Gluten Free Japan LogoGF Japan

 Sanjo / Nakagyo

-Central hub with Choice (100% GF) and Teuchi Toru Soba.
+Central hub with CHOICE (100% GF vegetarian), Sugarhill, and Toshoan GF wagashi.
 Modern, walkable, great for daytime dining.

 Arashiyama